romainsacchi/wurst-premise-training-2024/README.md

 ## Requirements

-No special requirements are needed at the beginning of the course.
-It is however best to install the required software before the course.
+It is  best to install the following listed software before the course.

-We ask the participants to download the following Python library managers before the course:
+We ask the participants to download and install Anaconda and Git before the course:

 - Anaconda: https://www.anaconda.com/products/distribution